Don't know where to get started? consider the following questions:

-- What kind of experience or skills do you want to gain or improve?
-Some externships offer primarily research and writing experience; others involve interviewing/intake and direct services; still others may offer the opportunity to work in a policy area.
-Keep in mind that the actual tasks involved in the externship are at least as important as the substantive area.
-For example, if you are interested in having client contact and working in the immigration law area, you will probably be disappointed with an externship at an immigration policy organization.
+Keep in mind that your actual tasks and responsibilities are as important as the substantive area you are working in.
+For example, if you are interested in having client contact in the immigration law area, you will probably be disappointed in an externship at an immigration policy organization.

 - Not-for-profit organizations (including public interest organizations, lobbying groups, trade associations)

 - Courts and judicial institutions (including administrative tribunals; and local, state, and federal courts)